import pyfixest as pf

 * -----------------------------------------------------+

-* * = FE nested within cluster; treated as redundant for DoF computationNote: By default pyfixest will still cluster standard errors just by the first group specified.
-You can change this using the vcov argument.
+* * = FE nested within cluster; treated as redundant for DoF computationNote: To cluster standard errors by a specific group, use the vcov argument.
 See the fit8 example above for how to specify two way clustering.